92 Creative and Cheap Wedding Favour Ideas

 46. Pillow spray

 Give your guests the gift of a good night’s sleep after the big day, with a pillow spray.
-If you’re getting married in the South of France, lavender scented sprays are a must.
+If you’re getting married in the South of France, lavender-scented spray wedding favours are a must.

 47. Mini perfume